The Lowland: Part VIII

 Subhash and Elise marry and go on their honeymoon to Kenmare.
 When he sees certain rock formations, he is reminded of Udayan.
 The final chapter revisits the day Udayan was killed.
 Udayan is no angel; he participates in murder.
 Despite this, he feels some regret, feeling that if he had met Gauri a little sooner, he could have saved himself from such a life.
 As he dies, he thinks fondly of Gauri.

+Development

+The inspiration for The Lowland came from a real-life incident Lahiri first heard about as a child during one of her frequent family visits to Calcutta.
+In the late 1960s, two brothers involved in the radical Naxalite movement were executed by the police just a few hundred yards from Lahiri's grandparents' home in Tollygunge.
+The two brothers' family was forced to watch the execution.
+She noted that this scene "haunted her for decades, and although she conceived the idea of the novel before publishing her debut collection Interpreter of Maladies, it took her fifteen years for her to feel ready to write it.

 Reception

 In September 2013, The Lowland was placed on the shortlist for the 2013 Man Booker Prize, which ultimately went to The Luminaries by Eleanor Catton.
 The following month it was also long-listed for the National Book Award for Fiction, and revealed to be a finalist on 16 October 2013.
 In April 2014, it was shortlisted for the Baileys Women's Prize for Fiction.
 It won the DSC Prize for South Asian Literature (2014).

 Vogue stated that Lahiri was "at the height of her artistry" in a review for the book.
 O, The Oprah Magazine called the book "intriguing" while Chicago Tribune called her "A great American writer".

-USA Today said, "memorable, potent.." and said of the writer "(Lahiri) has reached literary high ground with The Lowland."
+USA Today said, "memorable, potent.." and said of the writer, "(Lahiri) has reached literary high ground with The Lowland."